Enhance your undergraduate degree with a year's placement in an industrial, commercial or research environment.

 Honours projects are typically assessed on the basis of a written dissertation.

-ILC - 5H with 4 at H2 and 1 at H3, with H2 and H3 from Chemistry and Biology, OR AAABB including AB from Chemistry and Biology.
-The grading within band B must be at B2 or above.*
+SQA Highers- AAAB* A Levels- ABB* IB- 34 points, 6 at HL* ILC- 5H with 4 at H2 and 1 at H3, with H2 and H3 from Chemistry and another Science or Mathematics subject, OR AAABB including AB from Chemistry and another Science or Mathematics subject.
+The grading within band B must be B2 or above.*

 The information displayed in this section shows a shortened summary of our entry requirements.
 For more information, or for full entry requirements for Sciences degrees, see our detailed entry requirements section.